-Taken together, we showed that pitch accent type affects lexical activation in Australian English (as was observed for German [12]).
-AusE listeners use f0-cues during lexical processing and perceive high-pitched but unstressed syllables temporarily as stressed, which in turn leads to the activation of competitor words that are not intended by the speaker.
+Taken together, we showed that pitch accent type affects lexical activation in Australian English (as was observed for German [13]).
+AusE listeners use f0-cues during lexical processing and perceive unstressed syllables with pitch peaks temporarily as stressed, which in turn leads to the activation of competitor words that are not intended by the speaker.

 This finding is particularly interesting in regard to crosslinguistic differences in the use of suprasegmentals in intonation languages.
-English listeners have been shown to make little use of suprasegmental cues [24-26]: For instance, stress minimal pairs, such as forbear - forbear, primed each other's associates.
-Hence, listeners treated these pairs as homophones, despite their suprasegmental (stress) difference [25].
-It has been argued that the pay-off for using suprasegmentals in English is smaller than in German or Dutch [23], as lexical stress is more frequently cued by vowel reduction (segmental information) in English than in German and Dutch [22].
-Yet, our results corroborate the main findings in [27, 28], which showed that English listeners can use suprasegmentals, although they do so less efficiently than Dutch or German listeners: stress-mismatching primes (mu museum) do not inhibit lexical access, while doing so in Dutch or German [27].
-[28] also show that when English listeners are encouraged to use suprasegmentals, i.e. when segmental cues are not informative, they primarily rely on pitch (the higher the f0, the more likely a syllable was perceived as stressed; see also [29], as an early study identifying f0 as the primary perceptual cue to stress for English).
-Thus, English listeners may make less use of suprasegmentals as it is less beneficial in English [23], but pitch peaks seem to be a strong cue for stress perception and hence for lexical activation.
+English listeners have been shown to make little use of suprasegmental cues [23-25]: For instance, stress minimal pairs, such as forbear - forbear, primed each other's associates.
+Hence, listeners treated these pairs as homophones, despite their suprasegmental (stress) difference [24].
+The payoff for using suprasegmentals in English is smaller than in German or Dutch [26], as lexical stress is more frequently cued by vowel reduction (segmental information) in English than in German or Dutch [27].
+Yet, our results corroborate the main findings in [28, 29], which showed that English listeners can use suprasegmentals, although they do so less efficiently than Dutch or German listeners: stressmismatching primes (mu - museum) do not inhibit lexical access, while doing so in Dutch or German [28].
+[29] also show that when English listeners are encouraged to use suprasegmentals, i.e. when segmental cues are not informative, they primarily rely on pitch (the higher f0, the more likely a syllable was perceived as stressed).
+Thus, English listeners make less use of suprasegmentals due to a lower payoff in the English lexicon [26], but pitch peaks seem to be a strong cue for stress perception and lexical activation.

-Yet, relying on pitch peaks during online processing is a strategy that is not profitable in all cases (neither for AusE nor for German listeners), as high-pitched syllables are indicative of more than just lexical stress.
+Yet, relying on pitch peaks during online processing is a strategy that is not profitable in all cases (neither for AusE nor for German listeners), as high tonal targets are indicative of more than just lexical stress.
 In fact, post-lexical meaning is conveyed by differences in pitch accent types, which in turn involve differences in the alignment of pitch peaks relative to stressed syllables.
 If listeners erroneously activate cohort competitors with the wrong stress pattern when words are realised with certain pitch accent types (here: early-peak accents), used to convey pragmatic functions, lexical access is slowed down, resulting in higher processing costs.

 The question remains why pitch peaks are used for lexical access in online speech comprehension at all.
-First, highpitched syllables are perceived as more salient than lowpitched ones [30-32]; acoustic salience might be interpreted as metrical prominence.
-Second, high-pitched stressed syllables are more frequent than low-pitched stressed syllables in AusE [11], despite it being an "uptalk" variety [33] (in which L\accent proportions are assumingly higher than in non-uptalk varieties).
+First, f0movements on syllables have been shown to lead to a percept of stress [30] and high-pitched syllables (alternating with lowpitched ones) are also used for rhythmical grouping [31]; acoustic salience might thus be interpreted as metrical prominence.
+Second, high-pitched stressed syllables are more frequent than low-pitched stressed syllables in AusE [12], despite AusE being an "uptalk" variety [32] (in which Laccent proportions are assumingly higher than in non-uptalk varieties).
 At present, both mechanisms are equally likely; they might even both contribute to the effects observed in AusE.
-In future experiments, we plan to assess the role of input frequency by replicating the experiment in other varieties of English with less high-pitched stressed syllables than AusE, such as Indian English [34].
+In future experiments, we plan to assess the role of input frequency by replicating the experiment in other varieties of English with less high-pitched stressed syllables than AusE, such as Indian English [33].
 Alternatively, we plan to use an exposure phase to manipulate the frequency of highpitched stressed syllables in the immediate input.